 With the CPU cooler’s mounting bracket installed onto your motherboard you’ll need to get the actual cooler itself sat atop your processor.

-But if you did test earlier you’ll need to wipe the contact point of the cooler and the CPU clean before applying some more thermal paste.
-This ensures a good contact between the chip and the chiller for the necessary heat transference.
+But if you did test it earlier you’ll need to wipe the contact point of the cooler and the CPU clean before applying some more thermal paste.
+This ensures good contact between the chip and the chiller for the necessary heat transference.

 Should you choose to install an air cooler rather than the liquid cooler we’ve used then you’ll also have to think about fan orientation here.
 You want to vent the hot air outside of the chassis, so you’ll need to ensure the fans are blowing air across the heatsink and towards the exhaust fan of the case.

-Step 5 - SSD and/or hard drive
+5: Install the SATA SSD and/or hard drive

 Most chassis these days have tool-less drive bays, meaning you can install a 3.5-inch hard drive in seconds.
 With a 2.5-inch SSD chances are you’ll have to get your screwdriver out again and attach it to a drive bay caddy that way.
 For both these SATA drives you’ll want to make sure the power and data connections are facing the back of the case.

-Step 6 - Plug everything in
+6: Plug everything in

-Remember when I said building a PC was easy?
+Remember when we said building a PC was easy?
 Yeah, it mostly is, but there are some truly tedious parts… and this is one of them.
 Making sure everything is properly connected and wired in is absolutely vital as otherwise you get nothing but a blank screen and some chest pain.

 It also makes what was a lovely clean build up to now look messy.
 Fingers crossed your new chassis will have some cable routing options allowing you to feed wires behind the motherboard and out of sight of your PC’s tempered glass peep hole.

 As our PSU is entirely modular we first need to plug all the relevant power cables into it.
-So for us that’s the main motherboard, CPU, SATA, molex, and graphics card power cables.
+So for us that’s the main motherboard, CPU, SATA, Molex, and graphics card power cables.
 Everything bar the PCIe power connectors for your graphics card can be fed out through the chassis cable routing systems.

 Now you need to get everything plumbed into your motherboard and storage drives.
 So follow our handy checklist to make sure you’re wired for gaming: